⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 About the photo…

-You can’t go very far on Internet or modern media before the term STEM is mentioned or extolled as a target to reach.
+You can’t go very far on the Internet or modern media before the term STEM is mentioned or extolled as a target to reach.
 STEM is the backronym associated with educational pursuits in the areas of Science, Technology, Engineering, and Mathematics.

 Focusing solely on STEM or crisis claims of these types is missing something.
 Rather, the something is a couple of somethings.